Cons0r/tones/README.md

 ## Bonus features

--   [x] ~User can create and edit a teno in Markdown format.
+-   [x] ~User can create and edit a Teno.
 On save it will convert Markdown to HTML~
 -   [x] ~User can see the date when they created the teno~

 ## Others